 Taking Bad or Unprofessional Pictures

 Start by taking great pictures that will WOW people.
 The biggest mistake that I see over and over again is bad photography.
 Bad pictures will scare off potential buyers.
 Start by getting your hands on a decent DSLR camera, you don’t have to buy a brand new one you could borrow one from a friend.
-DSLR cameras are known for taking great quality pictures that point and shoot cameras and cellphones can’t.
+DSLR cameras are known for taking great quality pictures that point-and-shoot cameras and cellphones can’t.

 Cellphone pictures are great for selfies and cute pictures of your puppy but that’s about it.
 After you get your hands on a DSLR you’re ready to start shooting.
 The best time to take pictures of homes is around noon-time, around noon the sun is right above the house and will have great lighting to show the great curb appeal.
 After a few pictures, you are ready to post them online.